rustaceanrob/cbf-repl/PRESENTATION.md

 What are compact block filters?
 ===

-* Compact block filters compress the `scriptPubKey` of a block with some false-positive rate when querying
+* Compact block filters compress all of the `scriptPubKey` of a block into a small byte array
+* For each transaction, we use the each output `scriptPubKey` and the `scriptPubKey` of the outputs referrenced in `OutPoint`s
+* The filter allows us to ask this question: is a `scriptPubKey` conatined in this block? `true` or `false`
+* There is some false-positive rate (`true` when the script is not actually there)
-* Full nodes are required to index transactions and find `scriptPubKey` given an `COutPoint`
+* Full nodes are required to index transactions and find `scriptPubKey` given an `OutPoint`
-* Filters can be precomputed before clients request them, and are computed full nodes for each new block
+* Filters can be precomputed before clients request them
 * Excludes `OP_RETURN` and coinbase transactions

 <!-- end_slide -->